 Courts generally prioritize the settlor’s intent and the LLC’s operating agreement provisions to adjudicate conflicts.
 Effective resolution often hinges on clear drafting at the inception of the trust and LLC agreements, minimizing potential for dispute.

-Trustees and beneficiaries should document all decisions related to voting authority to reduce misunderstandings.
-Ultimately, addressing trust disputes promptly and through appropriate legal channels ensures proper governance of LLC interests held in trust, preserving the entity’s operational integrity and protecting all parties’ rights.
+Addressing trust disputes promptly and through appropriate legal channels ensures proper governance of LLC interests held in trust, preserving the entity’s operational integrity and protecting all parties’ rights.
+Delay in resolving voting disputes can paralyze LLC decision-making, particularly when the trust holds a controlling or blocking interest.

 Tax considerations play a critical role when LLC interests are held in trust, affecting both income reporting and estate planning strategies.
-The trust’s tax classification—whether grantor or non-grantor—determines the reporting requirements and tax liabilities associated with LLC income.
+The trust’s tax classification (whether grantor or non-grantor) determines the reporting requirements and tax liabilities associated with LLC income.

 Income generated by LLC interests passes through to the trust, potentially impacting the trust’s taxable income and distributions to beneficiaries.